 Gold Star Awards

-The MCC Gold Star Awards, established in 2001, recognize exemplary cultural programs funded by local cultural councils (LCCs) throughout the state.
+The MCC Gold Star Awards, established in 2001, recognize exemplary cultural programs funded by Local Cultural Councils (LCCs) throughout the state.
 These awards offer every LCC, large or small, the opportunity to gain extra recognition for their vital contributions to their communities.
-The MCC honors the award-winning projects at the LCC statewide assembly every other year.
-In the alternating years when there is no statewide event, a series of local award ceremonies are held in partnership with the nominating LCCs across the Commonwealth with local cultural councils, community members, municipal officials, state legislators, and the public.
+The MCC honors the award-winning projects at a series of local award ceremonies are held in partnership with the nominating LCCs across the Commonwealth with other LCCs, community members, municipal officials, state legislators, and the public.

 Honoring Gold Star Award winning programs helps LCCs gain the attention of future applicants and council members, improve local efforts to advocate for the arts, increase community pride, and provide an occasion for extra media coverage.